Stu Maddux: Minister of Loneliness (Working Title)

 Minister of Loneliness (in production) (2020) is a multi-media project (film, web, app, installation) delving into causes behind a reported worldwide epidemic in loneliness, the societal and health ramifications, and the solutions currently being implemented by governments.
 The film and a virtual reality installation are told through the eyes of a handful of people overcoming chronic loneliness after being debilitated by it.

 The Clowder Group

 The Clowder Group is the production company founded and used by Maddux and his husband, Joseph Applebaum, to produce and distribute their independent films.
 The company was founded in 1996 and is headquartered in San Francisco, California.

 Activism

-Maddux is an outspoken activist for the LGBT aging and LGBT history.
+Maddux is an outspoken activist for the LGBTQ aging and LGBTQ history.
 He has spoken at national conferences including the American Psychological Association, Out & Equal, Creating Change and the American Society on Aging.
 He has frequently advocated for residential communities and care facilities to form their own gay-straight alliances similar to those in high schools.
 In 2018, he and his husband began a campaign to remove the stigma of identifying as lonely.